BinarX-Curtin/spacecraft-software-emulator/README.md

     - Download Tutorial: https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives
 5. Copy the "emulator_libraries" folder into the STM32CubeIDE project.
     - It should be in the same folder as the "Core" and "Drivers" folders and as the ".ioc" file.
+6. Setup the include path and source on your STM32CubeIDE project
+    1. Click on the "Project" tab at the top of the STM32CubeIDE window
+    2. Then "C/C++ Build", "Settings"
+    3. Under "MCU G++ Compiler" click on "Include paths"
+    4. For the "Include paths" subsection you will need to include the "emulator_libraries" folder
+        - Click on the logo with the green plus sign, then workspace, whithin your project, add emulator libraries.
+    5. For the "Include files" subsection you will need to include all of the source files.
+        - "emulator_libraries/emulator_liason/src/emulator_liason.cc"
+        - "emulator_libraries/abstraction_layer/payload_impl/serial_impl.cc"
+        - "emulator_libraries/abstraction_layer/gpio/src/emulator_liason/emulator_liason_gpo.cc"
-6. Build the project and check for errors
+7. Build the project and check for errors
     - In STM32CubeIDE press the hammer button on the top left corner
     - Check for errors within the "Console" Window in STM32CubeIDE
-7. If there are no error, you can now follow the "Flash the Payload example" section but for your new project and microcontroller.
+8. If there are no error, you can now follow the "Flash the Payload example" section but for your new project and microcontroller.